ClinicalTrials.gov

 Detailed Description:

 Lipoatrophic diabetes is a syndrome characterized by insulin resistance in association with a paucity of adipose tissue.
 Patients with severe lipoatrophy die prematurely, typically from the complications of diabetes or liver disease.
 Experiments with lipoatrophic mice suggest that the insulin resistance is caused by the lack of adipose tissue.
 Adipose tissue normally produces leptin, a hormone that increases insulin action.
-For the last three years, we have been studying the extent that leptin deficiency causes diabetes in lipoatrophic patients.
-In fact, in our initial study we have seen nearly 60 % amelioration of fasting glucose, triglycerides and free fatty acid levels and about 2% actual decreases from baseline HbA1c levels with 4 month's of leptin replacement therapy.
-This response has continued to be sustained, as we continue to follow patients that have now received leptin replacement therapy for three years.
+For the last fourteen years, we have been studying the extent to which leptin deficiency causes diabetes in lipoatrophic patients.
+In fact, in our initial study we have seen nearly 60% amelioration of fasting glucose, triglycerides and free fatty acid levels and about 2% actual decreases from baseline HbA1c levels with 4 months of leptin replacement therapy.
+This response has continued to be sustained, as we continue to follow patients that have now received leptin replacement therapy for fourteen years.

 This is an open-labeled study.
 The study monitors the safety and efficacy of recombinant methionyl human leptin (A-100) replacement in children and adults.
 We are looking at the long-term effects of leptin replacement on extended therapy.
 In this long-term replacement protocol, we will monitor metabolic control (e.g. glucose, insulin, and triglyceride levels) as primary outcome measures.
 Ancillary studies will evaluate the effect of Metreleptin on other hormonal axes, growth and development and on liver pathology.